 References to "we," "us," "our" or "ours" refer to Federal Realty Investment Trust and its directly or indirectly owned subsidiaries, unless the context otherwise requires.
-The term "Company" refers to Federal Realty Investment Trust.

 PROSPECTUS SUMMARY

 The following summary is qualified in its entirety by the more detailed information and consolidated financial statements and notes thereto contained elsewhere in or incorporated by reference into this prospectus.
 This summary may omit information that may be important to you.
 You should carefully read the entire text of this prospectus, including the Plan beginning on page 4 of this prospectus, before you decide to participate in the Plan.